LiLabAtVT/LabPlayGround/HOWTO_OOD.md

 1. the owl002:41399 will change every time based on which worknode is allocatedto you.
 2. songli@LOGIN-HOST will be songli@owl2.arc.vt.edu.
 I typically set this as an environmental variable.
 3. to further simplify the login process, you want to setup public key authentication to avoid using 2 factor.

+The next step is to open a browser and use http://localhost:8787 to connect the Rstudio.

 ## Other information and future steps.
 1. these are based on Bob's work about 3 years ago.
 More examples can be found in his [github](https://github.com/rsettlage/ood-rstudio-basic/tree/master).